‘Tupa Tupa’ animatic overview

 In terms of creative translation a challenge was to combine women and men’s stories into one narrative.
 The role plays themselves combined humour as well as serious commentary, but also based on community gender stereotyping for comic effect.
 I have to make decisions about how far to exaggerate this further for greater dramatic effect, and how far to have something more gender neutral.

 - Different possibilities of linear and/or non-linear narrative sequence eg starting with the women’s fight – explanation of woman on woman violence or picture of Tupa Tupa all alone, rejected by his family.

-- More dramatic application of ‘grammar of the shot’ framing and viewpoint to simplify/clarify composition to enhance the narrative, exaggerating Tartakovsky’s techniques and facial expressions. eg directing the gaze eg girlfriend feeling man’s pocket to see how much money he has, lawyer putting money from police chief in his pocket
+- More dramatic application of ‘grammar of the shot’ framing and viewpoint to simplify/clarify composition to enhance the narrative, exaggerating Tartakovsky’s techniques and facial expressions. eg directing the gaze eg girlfriend feeling man’s pocket to see how much money he has, lawyer putting money from police chief in his pocket.

 - How relevant are the Illusion of Life animation principles to eg squash and stretch of collage, varying posture, increasing drama of fight scene?

 Women’s role play: